 The car is this red 2005 Smart Roadster.
 It’s a car that’s annoyingly so close, yet so far from being in my clutches.

 Now, I know that some people don’t understand my love for Smarts.
 I have five Fortwos, after all, and I’m always looking for more.
-Fortwos are slow, sometimes uncomfortable, and are usually connected to a drivetrain that leaves something to be desired.
+Some people find Fortwos to be slow, sometimes uncomfortable, and connected to a drivetrain that leaves something to be desired.
 Americans voted with their wallets that the Fortwo didn’t really belong, and eventually the brand pulled out of this country entirely.

-But other parts of the world got more exciting Smarts.
+Oher parts of the world got some quite exciting Smarts.
 Arguably the coolest of which was the Smart Roadster.

 Smart launched in 1998 with a city car concept that promised to make driving around a city trendy, fun, convenient, and safe.
 The City Coupe (later renamed Fortwo) is a tiny two-seat runabout that is so small that it could be parked end-to-end in a parallel space and not stick out.
 It had plastic panels that resisted denting and could be swapped out in just a few hours.
 And its distinctive “tridion” safety cell made the car safer than most would expect.